When you click Options on the File tab, you see options for Transaction, Query or both, depending on the licenses that you have.

 Click Data Settings to change settings for the data files that use your script.
-You can configure the number of scripts you want to view under Recent Scripts, and the number of records you want to view under Show preview records.

 Default skip field indicator (Transaction only): Choose a symbol from the list or type the symbol that you want to use in fields that contain no data.
 The indicator tells Studio not to upload the blank value from Excel and overwrite the data that is already in SAP.